 Friday Class Dates: January 17, 24, 31 / February 14, 21, 28

 Wednesday Class Dates: April 1, 8, 15, 22, 29 / May 6

 Friday Class Dates: April 3, 10, 17, 24 / May 1, 8

 Our Curious Kids classes are open to ALL K-12 students – public school, independent homeschool, homeschool charter schools, and private schools.
 We are currently vendors for the following charter schools and we are open to adding additional charters to our list if requested.

-Current List: Compass, Epic, Excel, Gorman, iLead, Inspire, Sage Oak, Sky Mountain, Summit, and Valiant.
+Current List: Compass, Epic, Excel, Gorman, iLead, Inspire, Sage Oak, and Sky Mountain.

 Curious Kids Tech Tracks

 Our Curious Kids tracks have been developed to optimize the appropriate learning environments for the academic, social, and emotional stage that your student is in.
 Specific classes can be found on the schedule, but they will fall into the following tracks: